 • The Human Trafficking Flow Map.
 I assisted with the visual design and responsive content layout (Bootstrap).Data visualization, Web development, Content development

-In my work at both the University of Denver and the University of Wisconsin - Madison, I've worked with faculty and staff to create short animated videos used for course content and service or research promotion, produced using Adobe Premiere, Camtasia Studio, PowToon and other tools.
+I've worked with faculty and staff to create both "on-camera" and animated videos used for course content and service or research promotion, produced using Adobe Premiere, Camtasia Studio, PowToon and other tools.
 Examples include:

 • Tutoring Session Preparedness - Learning Effectiveness Program, University of Denver

 • Excerpt from Finanicial Life Skills course lecture - School of Human Ecology, University of Wisconsin - MadisonVideo production, Content development